ekasikaralar/NN_based_dynamic_scheduling/secondary_analysis/mdp_solution/README.md

 ## Configuration and Customization
-Please run main_2dim.m for 2D problems and main_3dim.m for 3D problems.
+Please run `main_2dim.m` for 2D problems and `main_3dim.m` for 3D problems.
 Additionally, please
-- Modify the 'config.json' file
+- Modify the `config.json` file
-- Update the file paths in the 'main' function for different input data or output locations.
+- Update the file paths in the `main` function for different input data or output locations.